piyushagrawal87/assignment/readme.md

 * Top 5 store by province
 This section calculates top 5 stores for each given province
 * Top 10 Product categories per department
-This section calculates top 10 categories for each given departments.
+This section calculates top 10 categories for each given department.

 ### Step 7: Bring in the database
 #### Store the results of your analytics into a database engine in a cloud platform of tour choice.